-Knife Block: This stays on our kitchen counter and probably gets the most use out of anything else in the kitchen, mostly because it is just so convenient.
-It has a variety of knifes for different kitchen uses, including kitchen scissors that I use all the time.
+This stays on our kitchen counter and probably gets the most use out of anything else in the kitchen, mostly because it is just so convenient.
+It has a variety of knives for different kitchen uses, including kitchen scissors that I use all the time.

 As a last note, here are some of the things that, in hindsight, I wish we had included on the registry:

 - Nice linens: I am just now starting to appreciate the value of really nice bedsheets and pillow cases (and also having one or two backups), and wish I had put some nice ones on our registry.

 - Oven-to-table bakeware: When we have guests over or when I am bringing a dish to a potluck, I often wish I had one of those lovely ceramic casserole dishes or pie pan that I could take from the oven straight to the table.

 - Cordless drill: This didn't even cross my mind when I was registering, but it's one of those tools that is so convenient to have as a homeowner (or even as a renter who needs to do small projects), and it would have been a great addition to our new home.

 - Storage bins: You cannot have enough storage bins!
 I'm always on the lookout for deals on woven baskets, because I love using them for stylish storage options for every room in the house.

 What about you?
 What gifts have proved their worth from your registry?
 Anything you wouldn't register for again?